Planetary gear set of carrier, worm planet, and sun wheels with adjustable gear ratio, worm thread type, and friction losses

 Simscape / Driveline / Gears / Planetary Subcomponents

 The Sun-Planet Worm Gear block represents a two-degree-of-freedom planetary gear built from carrier, sun, and planet gears.
 By type, the sun and planet gears are crossed helical spur gears arranged as a worm-gear transmission, in which the planet gear is a worm.
 Such transmissions are used in the Torsen type 1 differential.
 When transmitting power, the sun gear can be independently rotated by the worm (planet) gear, or by the carrier, or both.

 You specify a fixed gear ratio, which is determined as the ratio of the worm angular velocity to the sun gear angular velocity.
-You control the direction by setting the worm thread type, left-handed or right-handed.
-Rotation of the right-handed worm in positive direction causes the sun gear to rotate in positive direction too.
+You control the direction by setting the worm thread type, left-hand or right-hand.
+Rotation of the right-hand worm in positive direction causes the sun gear to rotate in positive direction too.
 The positive directions of the sun gear and the carrier are the same.

 You can model the effects of heat flow and temperature change through an optional thermal conserving port.
 By default, the thermal port is hidden.
 To expose the thermal port, right-click the block in your model and, from the context menu, select Simscape > Block choices.
 Select a variant that includes a thermal port.
 Specify the associated thermal parameters for the component.